dinocavity/SAASMMFPPF-a-machine-learning-approach/README.md

 ## Analyze Reviews Flow
 User opens a product page (Shopee / Lazada / etc.), then clicks **Analyze Reviews** in the side panel:
 1. Extension scrolls to the review section.
+2. (Optional) Paginate reviews from the toggle, pausing after each page if enabled.
-2. Captures screenshots of the visible review area.
+3. Captures screenshots of the visible review area.
-3. Extracts text via OCR.
+4. Extracts text via OCR.
-4. Runs fraud detection and sentiment analysis automatically.
+5. Runs fraud detection and sentiment analysis automatically.

 No manual screenshot.
 No scraping.
 No ToS violation.